 For pressing the crumb together I suggest a simple spoon that you can bend, it´s that simple!

-8. How to avoid cheesecake crust sticking to the tin?
+8. How to avoid cheesecake crust sticking to the tin

-My cheesecake crust recipe won´t stick to the tin, I have made loads of cheesecakes and never had problem with that.
+My crust recipe won´t stick to the tin, I have made loads of cheesecakes and never had problem with that.
 Since the recipe contains just enough butter (fat) there is no need to grease the tin before applying and pressing the crust.

 If you chilled your crust well enough for example in the freezer, you can remove the tin as early as after one hour however safer option is to leave the tin on while the cheesecake filling anyway seting in the crust that is usually around 4-6 hours in the fridge depending on the particular recipe.
 Make sure you do not remove the tin too early and that when you remove it you do it carefully.
 As mentioned it should not stick but better to be safe than sorry!

-10. Cheesecake ideas to use this crust
+10. Cheesecake ideas to use this No-bake crust

 - Pistachio cheesecake recipe: I´ve made many cheesecakes in my life but this Pistachio cheesecake is special!
 If you are a cheesecake and pistachio lover and like to make delicious desserts without a lot of fuss, this will be a recipe you will love!
 A No-bake, no problem recipe!
+Recipe in here

 - Oreo cheesecake recipe: Crunchy, decorative Oreo crust filled with extra smooth vanilla cream cheese mousse with hidden Oreo pieces!
 This No-bake Oreo cheesecake is super light and taste amazing with just the right amount of sweetness!
 A dream come true!
+Recipe in here

 STAY TUNEDSubscribe to my recipes, sweet tips & latest travel news.

-RECIPE CARD – 2 ingredients cheesecake crust
+2 ingredients cheesecake crust

 - 140 g Unsalted butter

-- 300 g Biscuit crumb eg. Digestive
+- 300 g Biscuit crumb eg. Digestive, Graham cracker

 - Pinch of salt